-Mr. John R. C. Porter, the owner of a majority of the Company's common stock, has a consulting agreement with the Company whereby he will be compensated for specific services.
-Expense recorded pursuant to this agreement was \$200,000 for 1997.
+Mr. John R. C. Porter, the owner of a majority of the Company's common stock, has a consulting agreement with the Company whereby he is compensated for consulting services provided to the Company in the areas of marketing, product development, strategic planning and finance as requested by the Company.
+Mr. Porter was paid \$200,000 by the Company in 1997 pursuant to this agreement, which amount was determined by negotiation between the Company and Mr. Porter.